Cat Chin Acne: Why it Happens and How to Help

 Can You Prevent Cat Chin Acne?

-If the acne is a product of genetics, a virus, or allergies, it can’t be prevented, says Gibbons.
+You can’t prevent cat acne if it’s the product of genetics, a virus, or allergies, says Gibbons.
 With many cases however, there are a couple of things you can do to help reduce future breakouts.

-If your cat has never had an episode of chin acne, treatment isn’t needed, says Layne.
+Your cat doesn’t need treatment until she has an episode, says Layne.
 “If your cat has had an episode or two, when the active lesions are healed, wiping with disinfectant and degreasing wipes a few times per week might prevent, or at least reduce the severity of, flare-ups.”

 Products with phytosphingosine can help reduce recurrence by providing a healthy skin barrier, says Goin.

-One simple thing to try is to replace your cat’s plastic food and water dishes with nonporous, smooth-surfaced dishes made of steel or glass, then wash them daily, say Loft.
+Try replacing your cat’s plastic food and water dishes with nonporous, smooth-surfaced dishes made of steel or glass.
+Then, wash them daily, say Loft.
 “This will reduce the amount of bacteria on your cat’s chin and may resolve the acne issue, too.”

 And since grooming is essential to proper sebum distribution, make sure your cat can adequately perform this important behavior.
 Senior cats and those with arthritis, for example, may especially have difficulty with mobility.
 If this is the case, ask your veterinarian for guidance.